 I’m not a big fan of the smell and it’s very difficult for me to describe it – the only words I have are “weirdly fruity”, like those fruit facials you get at a salon.
 However, it’s not a deal-breaker for me.
 I love the performance and that’s what matters the most.
 And I’ve gotten used to to the smell.

 As per the directions, take the required amount of product and apply it to dry and cleansed face & neck.
 Leave it on for 2 minutes to let the enzymes activate and rinse off.
 For a more intense polish effect using your fingertips, gently massage face and neck in a circular motion.

 The formula of Peel & Polish is quite gentle for someone like me who has a good experience with potent exfoliants.
 So instead for leaving it on for 2 minutes, I extend the time till 5-7 minutes and it gives me better results.

-While the sugar granules aren’t supposed to be too harsh, it feels like its lightly pricking my cheeks so I do not massage my entire face while rinsing — and only do it very, very gently on my nose to get rid of the texture.
-You can use it twice a week.
+While the sugar granules aren’t supposed to be too harsh, it feels like it’s lightly pricking my cheeks so I do not massage my entire face while rinsing.
+I very, very gently massage my nose sometimes to get rid of the texture but mostly, I just rinse off.
+You can use it upto twice a week.

 Then, I follow up with a good hydrating & calming serum like the By Wishtrend Propolis Drops and a lightweight moisturizer.
-On days, I use the peel & polish, I avoid any other exfoliants in my routine to avoid the risk of over-exfoliation.
+On days, I use the peel & polish, I avoid any other exfoliants or retinol in my routine to avoid the risk of over-exfoliation/ skin irritation.